milleniumbug/Mpv.WPF/README.md

 1. Download youtube-dl from https://mpv.srsfckn.biz/ or https://rg3.github.io/youtube-dl/download.html.
 2. Place "youtube-dl.exe" into the same folder as "mpv-1.dll".
-3. Like when you installed libmpv, include "youtube-dl.exe" in your project and set it to copy to output directory.
+3. Like when you installed libmpv, include "youtube-dl.exe" in your project and set it to always copy to output directory.
 4. Download [ytdl_hook.lua](https://github.com/mpv-player/mpv/blob/master/player/lua/ytdl_hook.lua) from the mpv repository.
 5. Place "ytdl_hook.lua" into your project, into a "scripts" folder if you like.
 6. As previously, include "ytdl_hook.lua" in your project and set it to copy to output directory.